I was blessed with having fast labors.

 In my case, I simply did not feel my early labor contractions.
 I know this to be a fact because when my water broke with my first child, I went to the hospital assuming I would need to be induced, since contractions had not started.
 It was there that they told me I was already 5 cm dilated and having contractions every 5 minutes but I did not feel a single one.

-I felt my first, real contraction as I entered the transition stage and it was like being run over by a truck.
+I was already in the transition phase when I felt the first contraction so the pain suddenly went from none at all to incredibly intense.
 Instead of slowly adjusting to a gradual increase in pain, I was completely blindsided.
 I could barely catch my breath and begun to panic because it was impossible to stay on top of the contractions that started coming one after another with no break in between.